cosmos/sdk-tutorials/academy/xl-run-prod/0-overview.md

 ---
 title: Running in production
 order: 0
-description: What does running in production entail
+description: What does running in production entail?
 tag: deep-dive
 ---